TheJoeCollins/react-redux-training-starter/README.md

 ## Overview

-This is the base starter package with redux depenedicies already a part of the package.json.
+This is the base starter package with redux dependencies already a part of the package.json.